KittyGiraudel/site/_posts/2015-06-18-styling-react-components-in-sass.md

 ### Global Namespace and Breaking Isolation

 It’s worth mentioning (repeatedly) that **CSS selectors are not variables**.
-Selectors are "patterns that match against elements in a tree" (see [the W3C specification on Selectors](https://dev.w3.org/csswg/selectors-4/#abstract)) and **constrain declarations** to the matched elements.
+Selectors are “patterns that match against elements in a tree” (see [the W3C specification on Selectors](https://dev.w3.org/csswg/selectors-4/#abstract)) and **constrain declarations** to the matched elements.
 With that said, a global selector is one that runs the risk of styling an element that it did not intend to style.
 These kinds of selectors are potentially hazardous, and should be avoided:

 - Universal selector (`*`)
 - Type selectors (e.g. `div`, `nav`, `ul li`, `.foo > span`)